DCC-EX/dcc-ex.github.io/docs/throttles/hardware/streamdeck.rst

 * NOTE: This requires a computer or Raspberry Pi running the Companion Software

 The little hardware controller was originally designed for video production folks to automate tasks to button presses.
-But you can use it as a controller for trains or to trigger your automations!
-DCC++ EX user Peter Daniel has done an excellent write-up on how to use this controller on your layout.
+But you can use it as a controller for trains or to trigger your automations! |DCC-EX| user Peter Daniel has done an excellent write-up on how to use this controller on your layout.
 Be aware though that the Stream Deck controller are Professional (ahem.. not cheap) devices.
 About $150 for the one in the picture.
 But it will impress your friends and you may very well be the first in your club to have one.

 |